Chamber613/foodstore_react_front/README.md

-# FriedShop : A e-commerce website built with ReactJS
+# FoodStore : A e-commerce website built with ReactJS

 ### Description

-This project is a front-end web application for a fictional fast-food restaurant called Friedshop, developed with ReactJS.
+This project is a front-end web application for a fictional fast-food restaurant called Foodstore, developed with ReactJS.
 It allows users to browse the menu, place orders, and track their status.

 ### Features